Please change orientation

-At Brooklyn’s historic Bush Terminal, we are renovating two industrial buildings – Building A and Building C – into a manufacturing campus for New York’s garment industry for the New York City Economic Development Corporation (NYCEDC).
+At Brooklyn’s historic Bush Terminal, we are renovating two industrial buildings – Building A and Building C – into a manufacturing campus for New York’s garment industry for the New York City Economic Development Corporation.
 The Bush Terminal Campus is part of a larger mayoral initiative aimed at retaining the city’s manufacturing industries and workers, known as Made in New York (MiNY).

 Our transformations of the two buildings engage multiple timeframes.